MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 ## Why do we do need to partition the data?

-There could be various reasons:
+There could be various reasons.
+Here are two:
 - We need strictly ordered processing of messages but we cannot afford to have a single consumer.
 For this reason, we partition the messages based on the business criteria that imposes the ordering.
 For instance, we should process, in order, all the messages for a given account.
 It does not matter the order of messages between accounts.
 - We need to increase the message throughput or reduce message latency.
 For that matter, we want messages to reside in multiple queues rather than just one queue.
 RabbitMQ uses an Erlang process per queue, this means processing messages for a queue is single threaded.